-For your information and future reference, insert pertinent data concerning your machine in the spaces provided above.
-This information is printed on a label or stamped on a plate attached to the machine frame.
+For your information and future reference, pertinent data concerning your machine should be written in the spaces provided above.
+This information is stamped on a plate attached to your machine.
+Be sure to provide machine model and serial numbers with any correspondence or parts orders.